Florida lawmakers pass sweeping immigration bill to help with Trump crackdown

 Ahead of the floor debate on Tuesday, Senate President Ben Albritton and House Speaker Daniel Perez announced additional provisions, after they “requested and received technical assistance from the Trump Administration”, the leaders said.

 The amendments included enhancing penalties for all crimes committed in the state by people in the country illegally, and requires that those convicted of capital offenses receive the death penalty.
-But the Republican sponsors declined to include some of DeSantis' provisions, like restrictions on people in the country illegally sending money overseas and a measure that would have created a legal presumption that people in the country illegally are a flight risk.
+But the Republican sponsors declined to include some of DeSantis' provisions, like restrictions on sending money overseas by people in the country illegally and a measure that would have created a legal presumption that people in the country illegally are a flight risk.

 Now DeSantis must weigh whether to sign a proposal he's bashed in public as “toothless” and “watered-down" or veto it.
 He could also decline to sign the bill, allowing it to become law.

-Note: This story was first published Jan.
-28, 2025.
-It was updated Jan.
-29, 2025, to make clear that the first name of Sen. Gruters is Joe.